 - No one from a vaccine distribution site or health care payer, like a private insurance company, will call you asking for your Social Security number or your credit card or bank account information to sign you up to get the vaccine.

 - Beware of providers offering other products, treatments, or medicines to prevent the virus.
 Check with your health care provider before paying for or receiving any COVID-19-related treatment.

-The Emergency Broadband Benefit is an FCC program to help households struggling to pay for internet service during the pandemic.
-This new benefit will connect eligible households to jobs, critical healthcare services, and virtual classrooms.
+The Affordable Connectivity Program (ACP) is the replacement program to help low-income households pay for internet service and connected devices.
 More information can be found here.

 As federal unemployment benefits end Sept 4 2021, you are encouraged to apply for other vital programs which have been expanded by the American Rescue Plan.
 See linked flyer for more information about these programs and the list of ending benefits.